 What’s new in our project?

-Basically, e-shopping is new concept and many project have already been made and is emerging in new eras and covers many techniques.
+Basically, e-shopping is a new concept and many projects have already been made and is emerging in new eras and covers many techniques.

-In our project E-shopping with affiliation program the product in our site can be advertise to the other sites and the affiliated account holder can earn money.
+In our project E-shopping with affiliation program, the product on our site can be advertised to the other sites and the affiliated account holder can earn money.

 The strategy can be PPC (Pay Per Click) means the affiliated account holder can earn money as per the clicks in our product.

-Make money with affiliate program that pays the account holder for every click
+Make money with an affiliate program that pays the account holder for every click